earthai-tech/watex/docs/methods.rst

 .. _razorback: https://github.com/BRGM/razorback
 .. _MTnet: https://www.mtnet.info/main/

-Note that the :class:`~watex.methods.em.Processing` inherits from :class:`~watex.methods.em.EM` class.
+Note that the :class:`~watex.methods.em.EMAP` inherits from :class:`~watex.methods.em.EM` class.
 When EDI data is passed to EM :meth:`~watex.methods.em.EM.fit` method, each Edi-file is considered as an `EM` object, and attributes are wrapped and recomputed such the `coordinates`, `ids` sites, `frequency` and `reference frequency`.
 EDI files can also rewrite accordingly using the EM :meth:`~watex.methods.em.EM.rewrite` method.
 The latter gives many options for EDI outputs.
 Refer to